 Once above window show up, select the active device, then click Properties.

 - Now the Speaker’s window will pop like below.

 - In the Levels tab, click the Balance button, as shown below.

 - Now the Balance window will pop up.

 With this we can now adjust the balance between left and right speaker.
 The best way to adjust is while listening to music.
 This way we know immediately the best balance setting for the headphones.

 That’s all.
 I hope it helps.

-speaker balance control, sound balance control, audio balance windows 10, sound balance windows 10, audio balance, speaker balance windows 10, audio balance control, speaker balance control windows 10, speaker balance setting, volume balance windows 10, sound balance setting, balance audio windows 10, balance speakers windows 10, audio balance control windows 10, windows 10 audio balance, balance sound windows 10, audio balance settings, windows 10 speaker balance, headphone balance windows 10, balance lautsprecher win 10
+speaker balance control, sound balance control, audio balance windows 10, sound balance windows 10, audio balance, speaker balance windows 10, audio balance control, speaker balance control windows 10, volume balance windows 10, speaker balance setting, balance audio windows 10, balance speakers windows 10, speaker balance test, volume balance, audio balance control windows 10, sound balance setting, windows 10 audio balance, sound balance, headphone balance windows 10, balance sound windows 10